grokability/kandji2snipe/README.md

 - **`iphone_model_category_id`**: The ID of the category you want to assign to iPhones.
 You will have to create this in Snipe-IT and note the Category ID.
 - **`ipad_model_category_id`**: The ID of the category you want to assign to iPads.
 You will have to create this in Snipe-IT and note the Category ID.
 - **`appletv_model_category_id`**: The ID of the category you want to assign to Apple TVs.
 You will have to create this in Snipe-IT and note the Category ID.
-- `mac_custom_fieldset_id`: The ID of the category you want to assign to Mac computers.
-You will have to create this in Snipe-IT and note the Category ID.
+- `mac_custom_fieldset_id`: The ID of the Custom Fieldset you want to assign to Mac computers.
+You will have to create this fieldset in Snipe-IT and note the Fieldset ID.
-- `iphone_custom_fieldset_id`: The ID of the category you want to assign to iPhones.
-You will have to create this in Snipe-IT and note the Category ID.
+- `iphone_custom_fieldset_id`: The ID of the Custom Fieldset you want to assign to iPhones.
+You will have to create this fieldset in Snipe-IT and note the Fieldset ID.
-- `ipad_custom_fieldset_id`: The ID of the category you want to assign to iPads.
-You will have to create this in Snipe-IT and note the Category ID.
+- `ipad_custom_fieldset_id`: The ID of the Custom Fieldset you want to assign to iPads.
+You will have to create this fieldset in Snipe-IT and note the Fieldset ID.
-- `appletv_custom_fieldset_id`: The ID of the category you want to assign to Apple TVs.
-You will have to create this in Snipe-IT and note the Category ID.
+- `appletv_custom_fieldset_id`: The ID of the Custom Fieldset you want to assign to Apple TVs.
+You will have to create this fieldset in Snipe-IT and note the Fieldset ID.

 **[asset-tag]**